uber-go/fx/core/ulog/README.md

 Note that the log methods (`Info`,`Warn`, `Debug`) takes parameter as key value pairs (message, (key, value)...)

-ulog configuration can be defined in multiple ways, either by writing the struct yourself, or describing in the YAML and populating using config package.
+`ulog.Configuration` can be setup in multiple ways, either by initializing the struct, or describing in the YAML and populating using `config` package.

 * Defining config structure: